 I love the new DIY Pillow that I made with paint and Free Motion Embroidery!
 I Combined Two Of My Favorite Passions, Art And Sewing.
-Now I have a new Painted Fall Pillow.
+Now I have new Painted Fall Pillows.

 I had a lot of big deadlines due last week.
 As soon as I was done I knew exactly what I wanted to do.
 I wanted to be creative and make something.
-So I made a DIY pillow.
+So I made DIY fall pillows.

 I made my pillow using a pillow cover, acrylic paint, and my sewing machine.
 I used free-motion stitch embroidery to sew in the details.

 Free motion machine embroidery is very different from regular sewing.
 By using a special quilting foot and lowering the feed dogs, you feed the fabric wherever you want to stitch.
 It’s so much fun because you can move the material in any direction while sewing it on your machine.

 A lot of free-motion embroidery is done slowly and perfectly.
 I love it when it is more free and outside of the lines.
 Can I just say how much fun this was to make?